Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 * Code became agnostic to the options plugin used.
 Now supports: ACF5 Pro and CMB2.
 * Fixed a bug in the admin notices class.
 * Added the options framework select in the main DWS Core Settings page.
+* Added which plugins have to be installed and activated depending on the selected framework.

 = 1.5.3 =
 * Clear transients option.